besser82/libxcrypt/README.md

 Portability Notes
 -----------------

-libxcrypt should be buildable with any ISO C1999-compliant C compiler, with one critical exception: the symbol versioning macros in `crypt-port.h` only work with compilers that implement certain GCC and GNU Binutils extensions (`__attribute__((alias))`, GCC-style `asm`, and `.symver`).
+libxcrypt should be buildable with any ISO C1999-compliant C compiler.

-A few C2011 features are used; the intention is not to use any of them without a fallback, but we do not currently test this.
+A few C2011 features are used, as are a few CPU-specific features; the intention is not to use any of them without a fallback, but we do not currently test this.
 A few POSIX and nonstandard-but-widespread Unix APIs are also used; again, the intention is not to use any of them without a fallback, but we do not currently test this.

+Binary backward compatibility with GNU libc (see below) requires support for ELF symbol versioning (including GNU extensions to the original Solaris spec) from the toolchain and dynamic linker.
+This feature is disabled on systems where the C library is not glibc, but building on such systems is not currently tested either.

+The static `libcrypt.a` is rewritten after compilation to avoid polluting the application namespace with internal symbols.
+This process currently requires features of the `nm` and `objcopy` utilities that are specific to GNU Binutils.

-In particular, the crypt_gensalt functions may not always be able to retrieve cryptographically-sound random numbers from the operating system; if you call these functions with a null pointer for the “rbytes” argument, be prepared for them to fail.
+Depending on the underlying operating system, the crypt_gensalt functions are not always able to generate cryptographically-sound random numbers themselves.
+Callers that supply a null pointer for the “rbytes” argument must be prepared for these functions to fail.

 Compatibility Notes
 -------------------